-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

 Literature and Political Change in Europe

 Consideration of presentations of periods of transition, political change, or upheaval in Europe primarily in works of literature, but also through images and film.
 Introduction to critical periods in European life and to different methods of representing them.